About Us and Why We’re Hiring

 Take Vacation (Seriously)

 We want you to take vacation.
 In fact, we have a minimum vacation policy of three weeks per year.
-Five weeks feels about right (plus two extra weeks for Holiday break).
+Five weeks feels about right (plus two extra weeks for our company-wide December break).
 It’s important to get plenty of downtime and get out and do something.
-We’ll look forward to seeing pictures of your adventures in our #office_wall Slack channel.
+We’ll look forward to seeing pictures of your adventures in our #office_wall Slack channel!

 The YNAB Retreat